jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 If you are serious about your work, health and need to monitor your loved ones for their safety and security, this will be the best smartwatch and worth every penny.
 You can also go for Apple Watch SE, which doesn't have a blood oxygen sensor, ECG sensor, and heart rate, which is available in the same size as that of the former.

-If you feel that the cost is over the board, we have reviewed other <u><a href= "https://www.watchnationpro.com/">best smartwatches for women</a><u> which you can check out.
+If you feel that the cost is over the board, we have reviewed other <a href= "https://www.watchnationpro.com/">best smartwatches for women</a> which you can check out.

 ### Post Author
 #### Sarah Hollen